-Here are four tips that can help you become a genuinely good listener.
+Here are four tips that can help you hone your leadership listening skills.

-The first step in listening requires you to connect and learn about the other person.
-To be able to listen, you must first be interested in your employee.
+The first step in increasing your leadership listening skills is to learn how to connect with your team.
+To be able to listen, you must first be interested in your employees.